 transform!
 2018 is the fourth of an annual series reporting on and analysing European political and social developments.

-The book is available in English.
-Editions in French, German, Greek and Italian will follow soon.
+The book is available in English and French.
+Editions in German, Greek and Italian will follow soon.

 Integration – Disintegration – Nationalism. transform!
 2018